jmahler/ldd/README.md

     $ cd data_rw
     $ diff data.c ../data_chr/data.c

-  - data_chr - creation of a character device, load/unload
+  - data\_chr - creation of a character device, load/unload

-  - data_rw - read/write
+  - data\_rw - read/write

-  - data_sk - seekable read/write
+  - data\_sk - seekable read/write

+Instead of reading/writing a device file, ioctl() can be used for a single value.

-  - ioctx - read/write value using ioctl()
+  - ioctlx - read/write value using ioctl()

-The following null and zero drivers don't introduce any new concepts.
-But they do show how to construct these familiar devices using the techniques shown so far.
+From the character driver techniques discussed so far, the familiar `/dev/null` and `/dev/zero` can be constructed.

-  - null - creating /dev/null0 from a char device
+  - null - creating /dev/null from a char device

   - zero - creating /dev/zero from a char device

-(in development)
+A fifo (first in first out) driver exemplifying poll() operations.

+  - fifo\_rw - read/write fifo, similar to data\_rw

+To try out the fifo, use echo and cat.

+    $ echo -n "Hello, World" > /dev/fifo0
+    $ cat /dev/fifo0
+    (should see the stored message)

-  - datsem - semaphore controlled data
+  - fifo\_poll - addition of poll() capability

-  - readv, writev

-  - mmap

-# REQUIRED PACKAGES
+## REQUIRED PACKAGES

 To compile these modules under Debian the following packages had to be installed.
 Adjust for your specific